a-dixon/typst-dhbw-mannheim-template/template.typ

 	// The contents of your abstract
 	abstract: include "./abstract.typ",
+	// To be append after the bibliography
+	appendix: none,

 	// First chapter of your thesis
 	// This is required to generate the content section correctly